boisgera/pandoc/mkdocs/cookbook.md

 ## Fetch

+### Read

-Extraction of information from a document -- a very common use case in the automatic processing of documents -- requires usually to find the document fragments that meet some condition first and foremost.
+Extraction of information from a document – a very common use case in the automatic processing of documents – requires usually to find the document fragments that meet some condition first and foremost.
 This condition typically discriminates on the type of the fragment and optionally its contents.
 This "fetch" pattern,